Katie Murray

 If I look at myself, when I came into NatWest, it was a sideways role from where I came.
 It was the best decision I ever made because otherwise there’s no way I’d have the job I have today.
 Going to look at different things and learning different crafts along the way and go to areas that you’re not that familiar with, I think it gives you great perspective on how people learn, how people help you, how you can help others in different ways.

-So why did NatWest decide to join 25×25?
+Why did NatWest decide to join 25×25?

 It’s really important to us.
 I think that we’ve got a lot of really strong targets in terms of bringing women up through the organisation.
 Alison is the CEO of NatWest.
 I think she’s in a pretty small group at the top of the FTSE.
 So things have changed, but there’s still an awful lot more to do.
 And I think that what 25×25 is really doing is shining a light on the different journeys you can go on; shining a light on what’s possible; and reminding people that it is possible to go to that level.
 And I think, making people who are doing the recruiting look a little bit wider and feel a little bit more of the pressure of why you’re not looking as widely as you might.